 Porto Santo Stefano is a charming tourist destination with an impressive seafaring tradition as well as being the most important town in the Monte Argentario area.
-The town, north of the headland, occupies the picturesque bay dominated by the Spanish Fortress and comprises the Monte Argentario municipality with Porto Ercole, located south of the mountain but in a similar position.
+The town, north of the headland, occupies the picturesque bay dominated by the Spanish Fortress and, together with Porto Ercole, is part of the municipality of Monte Argentario, located south of the mountain but in a similar position.

 Given its blissful situation, Porto Santo Stefano has been frequented by all peoples sailing the Mediterranean over the centuries.
 Remarkable Roman remains are found in the baths of Domitian: at the time the area where they stood were known as Portus Traianus and Portus ad Cetarias.
 In the Middle Ages the port often became a target for pirates, but this was also the time when the Argentiera Tower (1442) was erected.
 Porto Santo Stefano developed the most as from 1550, under Spanish rule, and again after the creation of the State of the Presidi, when the Spanish Fortress was built.

 The elegance of Porto Santo Stefano’s seaside promenade belies the town’s recent construction, which is somewhat surprising given its long history.
 Fundamental for the Germans, the town suffered extensive Allied bombings during the Second World War.
 These attacks made Monte Argentario the second Italian municipality most affected by the warfare after Cassino.